xiexiaoy/eloqdoc/README.md

 Explore [EloqDoc](https://www.eloqdata.com/product/eloqdoc) website for more details.

-👉 **Use Cases**: web applications, ducument store, content management systems — anywhere you need MongoDB compatibility **but** demand distributed performance and elasticity.
+👉 **Use Cases**: web applications, ducument store, content management systems — anywhere you need MongoDB API compatibility **but** demand distributed performance and elasticity.

 ---

 ## Key Features

-### ⚙️ MongoDB Compatibility
+### ⚙️ MongoDB API Compatibility

 Seamlessly integrates with MongoDB clients, drivers, and tools, enabling you to use existing MongoDB workflows with a distributed backend.